 Check out Hotels nearby:

-What can you expect at the national water centre?
+What can you expect at the national white water centre?

 On arrival at the national white water centre, you will get sorted with your safety equipment; a wetsuit, helmet and water shoes, so no need to bring any of your equipment unless you want to.
 Then, as you wait for your instructor, you’re treated to a tremendous front-row seat of the rapids that flow around the Tryweryn River in the centre.